jeffreychaplin/home-gh-pages/videogames/_posts/2021-01-11-mathanimals.md

 - Table of Contents
 {:toc .large-only}

+## Information

+**Math Animals** is a game I created for my daughters when they were young to help them improve their math skills.
+This was one of the first applications I made using Unity.

 ## About The Game

-**Math Animals** is a game I created for my daughters when they were young to help them improve their math skills.
+  How many stars can you collect!
 More stars are earned when the correct answer is selected and the number of stars earned drops for each incorrect answer.
+Pictures of different animals are revealed as the player progresses through the game.